-This product is guaranteed under the conditions which apply in the country of purchase and your statutory rights are not limited.
+This product is guaranteed under the conditions which apply in the Country of purchase.

-To help us, please ask your retailer about the Linn warranty scheme in operation in your country.
+In addition to any statutory rights the customer may have, we undertake to replace any parts which have failed due to faulty manufacture.
+To help us, please ask your Linn retailer about the Linn warranty scheme in operation in your country.

-In parts of Europe, America and some other markets, extended warranty may be offered to customers who register their purchase with Linn.
-A Registration Card can be obtained from your retailer and should be stamped by him.
-This will also enable you to receive the Linn News and details of music available from Linn Records.
+In the UK and other markets, extended warranty is offered to customers who register their purchase with Linn.
+A registration card can be obtained from your Linn retailer and should be stamped by them.
+This will also enable you to receive the Linn RECORD newsletter and details of hi-fi and music available from Linn.